 Believed to be the smartest of the crow family, common ravens will follow predators to scavenge from a kill.
-When one bird discovers carrion such as road kill or an abandoned kill from other predators, it will call other birds to the corpse to overwhelm potential competitors by sheer numbers of feeding birds.
-Earlier fall, 2014, l saw over 100 in an area no bigger than a good sized yard feeding on a deer that had been hit by a vehicle, was an amazing sight.
+When one bird discovers carrion such as roadkill or an abandoned kill from other predators, it will call other birds to the corpse to overwhelm potential competitors by sheer numbers of feeding birds.
+Early fall, 2014, l saw over 100 in an area no bigger than a good-sized yard feeding on a deer that had been hit by a vehicle, was an amazing sight.